The lingering summer heat continues for quite a while these days.

 Once these flowers have bloomed, summer cannot return.

-It is time for summer to give up And leave it to autumn to take its course.
+And leave it to autumn to take its course.

 The fragrance of the fragrant orange tea olive possesses that strong and irresistible power.